 People are beginning to look at their massage therapist as a true health professional instead of a service worker.
 Very few patient-facing healthcare workers can get away with having no documented training beyond a certification in their field; would you trust a nurse with so little to prove their competence?
 When you have such direct contact with and responsibility for people's bodies, many of them from vulnerable populations like children and the elderly, you must expect to be held to a higher standard.

 Cultivating a Professional Reputation

 Massage therapy boasts an unusually high proportion of self-employed workers (39% of all workers in the field to be exact, according to the Bureau of Labor Statistics).
-Even if you work in an institution like a spa or care facility, the one-to-one nature of the work means that like it or not, your individual reputation will have a big impact on your career.
+Even if you work in an institution like a spa or care facility, the one-to-one nature of the work means that like it or not, your individual reputation will have a big impact on your livelihood.
 This is precisely what makes this line of work so attractive for many people, but the prospect raises some unique challenges regardless.

-Getting a massage therapy degree is one of the simplest ways to show that you're knowledgeable serious about what you do.
+Getting a massage therapy degree is one of the simplest ways to show that you're knowledgeable and serious about what you do.
 When you hold that documentation, an official educational institution is implicitly vetting you, borrowing some of the strength of their reputation while you take the time to build your own.
 It's part of laying a solid foundation for your future that can make a massive difference early on.

-Are you interested in a career in massage therapy?
+Are you interested in a future in massage therapy?
 If you want to work towards your dream of being a massage therapist and possibly owning your own business, earning an Associate of Applied Science in Massage Therapy could help you get there.
 ECPI University offers this degree program at an accelerated rate, helping students graduate sooner and start looking for work faster.
 For more information on this exciting program, connect with a friendly ECPI University admissions counselor today.